lagercat/genetic_stocks/README.md

 # Genetic Stocks

 This is our extension for the First Year ARM 11 group project from Imperial College.
+The project had 3 components: an ARM emulator, an ARM assembler and an extension.
+That is, any substansial C program we wanted to build.

+Note: The repository doesn't contain the actual commit history (which was around 750 commits long and included the full project) since the code was developed on the internal Gitlab platform of the College.

 ## The Extension
 Our extension is a Genetic Algorithm that optimises hyper parameters of MLP Neural Networks which predict closing prices (but it could be more than that! 🦠 😷).
 We first have to **train** and find a neural network and then we can **predict**  stock prices of the company we trained for.
 Our code is designed for the datasets produced by [Yahoo Finance](https://finance.yahoo.com/) which we think is a reliable and open data source.